OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Remove-PreviousOfficeInstalls/README_Remove-PreviousOfficeInstalls.md

-﻿#**Nuke-Office**
+﻿#**Remove previous versions of Office**

 This PowerShell Script will create remote the local MSI installations of Office 2013 and older.
-The script using the Offscrub script in order to remove the installations of Office.
+The Offscrub vbs scripts are used to remove the MSI installations of Office products.

-###**Pre-requisites**

-1. Remote Windows Management Instrumentation (WMI) connectivity and Admin permissions to any remote computers you are querying.

-2. Make sure that your local PowerShell execution policy allows running scripts.

-		Set-ExecutionPolicy Unrestricted

-###**Instructions and Examples**
+###**Using the Offscrub scripts**

+The Offscrub vbs scripts can be used to automate the removal of Office products.
+The scripts will uninstall the existing Office products regardless of the current health of the installation.
+The Remove-PreviousOfficeInstalls.ps1 script will determine which version of Office is currently installed and will call the appropriate Offscrub vbs script to remove the Office products installations.

+The Offscrub vbs files included are:

+* **OffScrub03.vbs** - Used to remove Office 2003 products.
+* **OffScrub07.vbs** - Used to remove Office 2007 products.
+* **OffScrub10.vbs** - Used to remove Office 2010 products.
+* **OffScrub_O15msi.vbs** - Used to remove Office 2013 MSI products.

+More information can be found at: https://blogs.technet.microsoft.com/odsupport/2011/04/08/how-to-obtain-and-use-offscrub-to-automate-the-uninstallation-of-office-products/

+###Example

 1. Open a PowerShell console.